Thriple-T/Flowers-for-Encourage/README.md

-# Flowers for Encourage
+# Flowers for Encouragement
- Love from SDS students
+ Love from SDS students to our best ML professor